clux/homelab/dashboards/README.md

 The generation setup is defined in [mkdashboard.sh](../mkdashboard.sh) and is run for every file in this directory.

 > [!WARNING]
-> We edit these files directly, because editing on grafana is the only sensible approach with grafanas giant configuration language.
+> We export these from a live grafana tied to the promstack version of grafana.

 ## Dashboard Chart